- The car accident statute of limitations in New York is normally three years from the date of the accident.

 Suing after car accidents can be stressful, and victims often wonder, “How long after an accident can you sue?”
 All states have a statute of limitations that determines how long you have to sue after an auto accident.
 The New York car accident statute of limitations normally gives three years from the date of injury to sue after a crash.

-However, there is a shorter deadline for accidents involving an at-fault government entity.
 In these cases, you’ll have one year and 90 days from the date of injury to file your car accident lawsuit.
 You must also file a Notice of Claim with the government defendant within 90 days after the accident.

 Reaching out to our leading NYC personal injury law firm sooner rather than later is also important because evidence can disappear quickly and witness memories can fade over time.
 Our skilled legal team is standing by to evaluate your case, answer your questions, and build the strongest case possible on your behalf.